cas-lab-munich/SigmaRL/README.md

 ```

 ## How to Use
+### Training
-- Run `/training_mappo_cavs.py`.
+Run `/training_mappo_cavs.py`.
 During training, all the intermediate models that have higher performance than the saved one will be saved.
-- After training, run `/testing_mappo_cavs.py` to test your model.
-Adjust the parameter `path` therein to tell which folder the target model was saved.
+You are also allowed to retrain or refine a trained model by setting the parameter `is_continue_train` of the variable `parameters` to `true`.
+The saved model will be loaded for a new training process.

-`/scenarios/road_traffic.py` defines the training environment, such as observation function and reward function.
+`/scenarios/road_traffic.py` defines the RL environment, such as observation function and reward function.
 Besides, it provides an interactive interface, which also visualizes the environment.
-Use `arrow keys` to control agents and use the `tab key` to switch between agents.
+You can use `arrow keys` to control agents and use the `tab key` to switch between agents.
 Adjust the parameter `scenario_type` to choose a scenario.
 All available scenarios are listed in the variable `SCENARIOS` in `utilities/constants.py`.
+It is recommended to use the virtual visualization to check if the environment is as expected before training.

-### Reproduce Experiment Results
+### Testing
-To reprodece the experiment results of the paper, run `utilities/evaluation_ITSC24.py`.
-Checkpoints for trained models will be loaded automatically.

-You can also run `/testing_mappo_cavs.py` to intuitively evaluate the trained models.
+After training, run `/testing_mappo_cavs.py` to test your model.
 Adjust the parameter `path` therein to tell which folder the target model was saved.

 ## OpenStreetMap Support
 We support maps customized in <a href="https://josm.openstreetmap.de/" target="_blank">JOSM</a>.
 Follow these steps: